-TA 298 Independent Studies: Theater
+TA 298 INDEPENDENT STUDIES: THEATER

 Offers individually arranged projects in the theater that provides a challenging opportunity for the advanced, serious, highly motivated, student.
 This course is not designed for students to make up failed courses or missed credits.
 This course may be repeated.
-Required: Instructor's approval
+Required: instructor's approval

-VT: VETERINARY ASSISTANT
+VT: VETERINARY TECHNOLOGY

-VT 8.601 Foundation Sciences
+VT 8.601 FOUNDATION SCIENCES

-Provides students with knowledge and skills in basic biological sciences, including knowledge of microbiology, virology, anatomy, physiology and parasitology.
-Prerequisites: MTH 060 Introduction to Algebra, WR 115 Introduction to College Writing.
-Required: High School Diploma or GED, transportation back and forth from clinical site.
+Provides students with knowledge and skills in basic biological sciences, including a knowledge of microbiology, virology, anatomy, physiology and parasitology.
+Prerequisite: MTH 060 Intro to Algebra and WR115 Intro to College Writing; Required: High School Diploma or GED, Transportation back and forth from clinical site.

-VT 8.605 Veterinary Medicine
+VT 8.605 VETERINARY MEDICINE

 Provides students with an understanding of common medical procedures and diseases of small and large animals.
 Students receive training and practice in nursing skills, knowledge of vaccines and standard protocols, foundation areas such as reproduction and nutrition, and specialized areas such as dentistry, cardiology, endocrinology and dermatology.
 Students gain skills relevant to these areas and current information regarding appropriate treatment methods.
-Prerequisites: MTH 060 Introduction to Algebra, WR 115 Introduction to College Writing.
+Prerequisite: MTH 060 Intro to Algebra and WR 115 Intro to College Writing

-VT 8.610 Veterinary Clinic Practices
+VT 8.610 VETERINARY CLINIC PRACTICES

 Students gain information regarding general medical and clinical procedures.
-They learn office-call procedures, medical terminology, basic business methods, interpersonal skills, and federal and state regulations specific to veterinary clinics.
-Prerequisites: MTH 060 Introduction to Algebra, WR 115 Introduction to College Writing.
+Students learn office-call procedures, medical terminology, basic business methods, interpersonal skills, and federal and state regulations specific to veterinary clinics.
+Prerequisite: MTH 060 Intro to Algebra and WR 115 Intro to College Writing

-VT 8.615 Clinical Sciences
+VT 8.615 CLINICAL SCIENCES

 Helps students develop the knowledge and skills to perform clinical tasks relevant to veterinary clinics.
-Students perform clinical procedures such as intravenous catheterization, urinalysis, diagnostic cytology and complete blood counts in both the classroom and laboratory settings.
-Prerequisites: MTH 060 Introduction to Algebra, WR 115 Introduction to College Writing.
-Required: High School Diploma or GED, transportation back and forth from clinical site.
+Both in the classroom and the laboratory, students perform clinical procedures such as intravenous catheterization, urinalysis, diagnostic cytology and complete blood counts.
+Prerequisite: MTH 060 Intro to Algebra and WR 115 Intro to Writing; Required: High School Diploma or GED; transportation back and forth to clinical sites

-VT 8.620 Surgery and Anesthesia
+VT 8.620 SURGERY AND ANESTHESIA